Case Studies

 Packing space

-Cambridge Food Hub has a warehouse and most of the space is taken up for Cambridge Organics.
+Cambridge Food Hub has a warehouse and most of the space is taken up for Cambridge Organic.
 The warehouse has tables with stations and they put produce both on top and underneath.
-They currently use screens between the packing stations for COVID-19 safety precautions.
 Their cold store takes up quite a lot of space.
-Other parts of the building are taken up by storage space, such as shelves for dried items that can be stored.
+Dried goods are stored in a separate warehouse.

-There are at least eight vans, four of which are electric and four diesel.
+There are eight delivery vans; five of which are electric and three are diesel, although they hope to transition two of their diesel vans to electric in the coming year, and replace some of their older short-range electric vehicles with newer models too.
 Wholesale deliveries are mostly done by diesel van, until they can find a larger electric van.
 A lot of the vegbox deliveries are done in electric vans which are smaller.
 In the office space there are computers and a printer, which is not very high tech but does the job.

 Essential software

 They try to do graphics in house and use publisher or indesign for publicity brochures.
-They have recently gone through a branding exercise and a graphic designer did some illustrations for them which they hope will look more professional going forwards.
+A few years back they went through a branding exercise and a graphic designer did some illustrations for them which they use in marketing such as van signage and in written communications.

 Supplier relationships